YuriLectrice/YuriLectrice/README.md

 - Mostly studying through TryHackMe but also using other resources.

-- Currently using Arch Linux as my main distro.
+- Using Arch Linux as my main distro.

 ## Links
 THM: https://tryhackme.com/p/YuriLectrice